Armen-Jean-Andreasian/OSINT-Global-Offensive/quickstart.md

 3. Optionally you can add `LOADED` variable.
 4. Then run the script `run.sh` in the project root.
 5. `build` and `up` functions for start , and `stop` to turn off compose

+This way we retrieve secrets to .env file, then run the project with compose.